rpartha/rpartha.github.io/_harp/writings/auto-deploy-harp-blogs-with-travis-ci.md

 # Auto-Deploy Harp.js Blogs with Travis CI

-Having written this blog using Harp.js, I wanted to automate the process of deploying it to the primary branch as doing it manually was quite cumbersome.
+Having written this blog using Harp.js, I wanted to automate the process of deploying it to the target branch as doing it manually was quite cumbersome.
 That's where <a href="https://travis-ci.org" target='_blank' rel='noopener noreferrer'>Travis CI</a>, a hosted continuous integration service that works with Github, came into play.
-Assuming you already have a blog setup, stick around to find out exactly how to automatically deploy your blog to the primary branch.
+Assuming you already have a blog setup, stick around to find out exactly how to automatically deploy your blog to the target branch.

 ## Create a Github Token